MUCodeAcademy/ReEntryCode-C1/!Docs/02-Backend/09-ConnectionPooling.md

   //At the top
   let pool = require("../mysql.conf.js"); // Or path to above code.

-  //Obviously the query can be anything you want it to be this is just an example. pool.query(
+  //Obviously the query can be anything you want it to be, this is just an example. pool.query(
     "SELECT * FROM POSTS WHERE userId = ?",
     req.params.userId,